juseljuk/watsonx-orchestrate-workshop/part4-knowledge/README.md

 #### Knowledge Base Naming Guidelines

-When naming your knowledge base, follow these best practices:<br>
+When naming your knowledge base, follow these best practices:

-- Use lowercase letters, numbers, and hyphens (e.g., `customer-support-faq`)<br>
+- Use lowercase letters, numbers, and hyphens (e.g., `customer-support-faq`)
-- Keep names descriptive and meaningful<br>
+- Keep names descriptive and meaningful
-- Avoid spaces (use hyphens instead)<br>
+- Avoid spaces (use hyphens instead)
-- Use consistent naming conventions across your project<br>
+- Use consistent naming conventions across your project
 - Example good names: `product-catalog`, `technical-docs`, `company-policies`

 ## Step 2: Import the Knowledge Base

-### IMPORTANT: Since the workshop participants will be using the same watsonx Orchestrate environment, RENAME your _knowledge-base_ in the yaml-file by adding your initials as a postfix. ###
+## IMPORTANT: Since the workshop participants will be using the same watsonx Orchestrate environment, RENAME your _knowledge-base_ in the yaml-file by adding your initials as a postfix. ###

->For example, `name: customer-support-faq` becomes `name: customer-support-faq-JKJ`.
+For example, `name: customer-support-faq` becomes `name: customer-support-faq-JKJ`.

 <img src="images/image-2.png" alt="" width="350px">